Your browser is not optimized for viewing this website.

 Grades: 10-12

-Prerequisite(s): Engineering Explorations or by teacher recommendation
+Prerequisite(s): Engineering Explorationsor by teacher recommendation

-Course Description: Discover how technology has changed the world by pursuing solutions to everyday problems.
+Course Description: Discover how technology has changed the world around us by perusing technological solutions to everyday problems.
 While using the Scientific Method and the Engineering Design Process, learn how electricity, electronic systems, magnets, and circuits work.
 Understand the design process and bring your ideas to life.
 Explore various inventions and solutions that have solved problems across industries.
 Students will also use the Engineering Design Process and an Engineering Notebook to reverse engineer a product of their choice.

 Free

-Calendar Sep 8, 2025
+Calendar Sep 8, 2026

 Course Length: Semester Course

-Credit: .5 credit
+Credit: 0.5 credit

 Grades: 11-12

-Prerequisite(s): Successful completion of Geometry
+Prerequisite(s): Successful completion of Geometry and/or Integrated Math II

-Notes: Completion of this course, along with Basic Equipment Fundamentals and Mobile Equipment Maintenance, at 70% or higher makes the student eligible for a Pre-Apprenticeship Certification endorsed by Local 139–International Union of Operating Engineers.
+Notes: Completion of this course, along with Basic Equipment Fundamentals and Mobile Equipment Maintenance, at a C or better makes the student eligible for a Pre-Apprenticeship Certification endorsed by Local 139–International Union of Operating Engineers. / Completion of this course at a B or better can earn apprenticeship credit at Fox Valley Technical College.

 Free